 Winter aconite is native to South Eastern Europe.
 It was introduced to Britain in 1596.
 An early recording can be found in “A Catalogue of Plants Cultivated in the Garden of John Gerard, in the Years 1596–1599“.
 Gerard also describes the plant as follows: “whole leaves come forth of the ground in the dead time of winter, many times bearing the snow on the heads of his leaves and flowers”.
 The flower was then also known as Winter Wolfes-bane.

 Colour for the new, natural-looking landscape garden

-Winter aconite was first recorded as a flower to be found in the wild in Britain in 1838.
+From the landscape gardens, the Winter aconite slipped into nature: The plant was first recorded as a flower to be found in the wild in Britain in 1838.

 Historically, winter aconite was identified with the classical aconite, a poisonous herb dedicated to Hecate, a moon goddess in Greek mythology teaching witchcraft and sorcery.

 A scientific description was first achieved by botanist Richard Anthony Salisbury.
 He published his research in 1807 in “Transactions of the Linnean Society of London, Volume 8” (https://archive.org/details/mobot31753002433545/page/300/mode/2up).
 The plant became known by the new Latin name Eranthis hyemalis (L.) Salisb.